rrtry/RaylibLiveWallpaper/README.md

     // Initializes desktop replacement magic
     InitRaylibDesktop();

-    // Setups the desktop (-1 is the entire desktop spanning all monitors) MonitorInfo monitorInfo = GetWallpaperTarget(-1);
+    // Sets up the desktop (-1 is the entire desktop spanning all monitors) MonitorInfo monitorInfo = GetWallpaperTarget(-1);

     // Initialize the raylib window.